Rogue trader Leeson gets Irish partnership as financial adviser

 After spending three-and-a-half years in a Singapore jail, Leeson wrote a book called "Rogue Trader" which was later made into a film with Ewan McGregor in the title role.

-Leeson has lived in Ireland for a decade, during which time he acted as chief executive at Irish soccer club Galway United.
+Leeson has lived in Ireland for a decade, during which time he acted as chief executive at Irish football club Galway United.

 Since he arrived the Irish economy has unravelled under the weight of a massive property bubble and the country's banks are struggling to deal with a mountain of bad debt.